 BANK DEPOSITS: In 2022, bank deposits in Arizona (as of June 30) were up 11.8% from 2021.
 That follows strong growth of 21.6% and 18.1% in 2020 and 2021, respectively.
 Growth rates over the three years from 2020 through 2022 were the highest of any three-year-period on record (with records back to 1994).
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME SALES, PRICES & DAYS ON MARKET: In 2020, home sales in Arizona were up 4.9% and were at their highest level since 2005, according to data from Arizona Regional Multiple Listing Service.
-In April 2021, the median price of homes sold in Arizona was $375,000, up 25% from April 2020.
-The Average Cumulative Days on Market for homes sold April was 32, down from 51 in April 2020.
+HOME SALES, PRICES & DAYS ON MARKET: In 2022, home sales in Arizona were down 21.7% following record-high sales the year prior, according to data from Arizona Regional Multiple Listing Service.
+The median price of homes sold in Arizona in 2022 was $411,995, down 3.5% from a record high in 2021.
+The 2022 decline followed 11 consecutive years of increase in Arizona's median home price.
+The average cumulative days on market for homes sold in 2022 was 71, up from 35 in 2021.

 NEW HOME CONSTRUCTION: In 2022, there were 37,348 building permits issued for new single-family homes in Arizona, down 19.8% from the year prior.
 This followed a 10.1% increase in 2021.
 The drop in new home permits in 2022 was the first decline since 2014.
 The average permit value in 2022 was $282,016, up 3.7% from the year prior.